avacariu/ftp-s3/README.md

   This is definitely something worth optimizing, possibly by caching the results, or relying on the order of the returned keys (which appears alphabetical).

+* Permissions aren't properly mapped.
+PR would be appreciated to fix this!

 * Only reading works.
 Writing has not been implemented yet.